CrumpledDog/Umbraco-AzureCDNToolkit/docs/Umbraco-Setup.md

     <add key="AzureCDNToolkit:MediaContainer" value="media" />

-When `SecurityModeEnabled` is enabled, the CDN toolkit will lock down ImageProcessor so that it will not process requests made directly via querystrings in the url.
+When `SecurityModeEnabled` is enabled, the CDN toolkit will lock down ImageProcessor so that it will not process requests made directly via querystrings in the URL.
 This is to prevent any sort of ddos attack which could otherwise flood the CDN.
+This setting was added in **v0.2.0-beta**

     <add key="AzureCDNToolkit:SecurityModeEnabled" value="true" />